Creamy Mushroom Pasta

 Step 3) Add the stock, cream, and pasta

-After the alcohol in the white wine has cooked down for a couple of minutes, you can pour in the vegetable stock, the double cream, and the pasta of your choice.
+After the alcohol in the white wine has cooked down for a couple of minutes, you can pour in the vegetable stock, the double cream.
+Let the sauce simmer for a couple of minutes, then add about ¾'s of your Pecorino cheese.

 Heaven!